 Vivani Medical, Inc. ("Vivani," the "Company," "we," "us," "our" or similar terms) is a preclinical stage biopharmaceutical company which develops miniaturized, subdermal implants utilizing its proprietary NanoPortalTM technology to enable long-term, near constant-rate delivery of a broad range of medicines to treat chronic diseases.
 Vivani uses this platform technology to develop and potentially commercialize drug implants, alone or in collaboration with pharmaceutical company partners to address a leading cause of poor clinical outcomes in the treatment of chronic disease, medication non-adherence.
 For example, approximately 50% of patients treated for type 2 diabetes are non-adherent to their medicines which can lead to poor clinical outcomes.
-We are developing a portfolio of miniature, sub-dermal drug implants that, unlike most oral and injectable medicines, are designed with the goal of guaranteeing adherence by delivering therapeutic drug levels for up to 6 months or the life of the implant.
+We are developing a portfolio of miniature, subdermal drug implants that, unlike most oral and injectable medicines, are designed with the goal of guaranteeing adherence by delivering therapeutic drug levels for up to 6 months or longer.
 In addition, by leveraging our proprietary NanoPortal implant technology we can design implants that deliver minimally fluctuating drug levels that may improve the tolerability profiles for certain medicines for which side effects are associated with fluctuating drug levels such as GLP-1 receptor agonists (GLP-1s).

-In February 2022, we announced the signing of a definitive merger agreement between Nano Precision Medical, Inc. ("NPM") and Second Sight Medical Products, Inc. ("Second Sight") pursuant to which NPM became a wholly owned subsidiary of Second Sight.
+In February 2022, we announced the signing of a definitive merger agreement between Nano Precision Medical, Inc.("NPM") and Second Sight Medical Products, Inc. ("Second Sight") pursuant to which NPM became a wholly owned subsidiary of Second Sight.
 On August 30, 2022, the merger closed and the combined company of NPM and Second Sight was renamed Vivani Medical, Inc.

 In December 2022, we contributed our neuromodulation assets and certain liabilities to Cortigent, Inc., a newly formed wholly owned subsidiary of Vivani, in exchange for 20 million shares of common stock of Cortigent.
 While the primary focus of Vivani is to develop and ultimately commercialize our drug implant business from legacy company NPM, Vivani's new management team remains committed to identifying and exploring strategic options for the further advancement of the neuromodulation business of Cortigent which includes the development of its pioneering neurostimulation systems to help patients recover critical body functions.
 In March 2023, Vivani announced the filing of a Registration Statement on Form S-1 with the U.S. Securities and Exchange Commission ("SEC") for the proposed initial public offering of Cortigent.
-Cortigent is expected to continue to be majority-owned by Vivani immediately following the initial public offering.
+While Cortigent continues to pursue its efforts toward its initial public offering, it has furloughed some of its employees as an expense-reduction measure.
+There can be no assurance that Cortigent can complete its initial public offering on favorable terms, in a timely manner or at all.